Inspiravetion/Capsule.js/README.md

 ```
 * Parameters :
   * other : The Object to be consumed
-  * mutator : A function that takes the value of other's properties and returns an altered value
+  * mutator (optional): A function that takes the value of other's properties and returns an altered value
-  * global : If true, properties on the prototype chain will searched for and overridden, otherwise only properties that return true for this.hasOwnProperty() will be considered.
+  * global (optional): If true, properties on the prototype chain will be searched for and overridden, otherwise only properties that return true for this.hasOwnProperty() will be considered.
 * Caveats : You may use consume for functions BUT do not do this if you want to be able to call super on the function from a subclass as it will not be on the prototype.
-If you want to override a function do it explicitly on the prototype and have it use values bound to 'this' that can be consumed to change the functionality
+If you want to override a function do it explicitly on the prototype and have it use values bound to 'this' that can be consumed to change the functionality at runtime

 ###projectOnto(other, options)